Observational characteristics of radiation-mediated shocks in photospheric gamma-ray burst emission: The Kompaneets RMS Approximation

 The principle process described above is remarkably similar to that of thermal Comptonization of photons, which occurs if one continuously injects low-energy photons into a region of hot (nonrelativistic) electrons, and let the escape probability be energy independent \citep[e.g.,][]{RybickiLightman1979}.
 Thermal Comptonization is described by the Kompaneets equation, which has the major advantage of being numerically very fast to solve.
 This realization is the basis of the analogous and approximate description of RMSs introduced in the KRA.
 In the KRA, we split the, in reality, continuous RMS transition region into three discrete zones: the upstream, the RMS, and the downstream zone.
-Each zone is evolved with the Kompaneets equation and photons are advected from the upstream to the downstream, via the RMS, using source terms.
+In each zone, the photon distribution is evolved with the Kompaneets equation and photons are advected from the upstream to the downstream, via the RMS, using source terms.
 Dissipation in the RMS zone is modeled by prescribing the electrons with a high, effective electron temperature, $\theta_r$.
-Here and throughout the paper, the subscripts $u$, $r$, and $d$ refer to quantities measured in the upstream, RMS, and downstream regions, respectively, and all temperatures are proper and given in units of $m_ec^2$.
+Here and throughout the paper, the subscripts $u$, $r$, and $d$ when used for the KRA parameters refer to quantities measured in the upstream, RMS, and downstream zones, respectively.
+When the subscripts $u$ or $d$ are used for the physical RMS parameters, they described quantities measured in the far upstream or downstream, respectively.
+Furthermore, all temperatures are proper (comoving with respect to each region) and given in units of $m_ec^2$.

 Apart from the effective temperature of the shock, there are two additional parameters that describe the evolution of the photon distribution in the RMS zone in the KRA.
-The second parameter is $R$, defined as the ratio of $\theta_r$ to the upstream temperature, $\theta_{u, {\rm K}}$, i.e., $R = \theta_r/\theta_{u, {\rm K}}$.
-Here, the subscript K stands for \komrad, which is the name of our simulation code implementing the KRA.
+The second parameter is $R$, defined as the ratio of $\theta_r$ to the upstream temperature, $\theta_{u, {\rm K}}$, i.e., $R = \theta_r/\theta_{u, {\rm K}}$, where the subscript K stands for \komrad.
 The distinction is necessary as in fact $\theta_{u, {\rm K}} \neq \theta_u$.
 The upstream temperatures are different because in a real RMS, adiabatic compression from the upstream to the downstream results in an achromatic energy increase, which is not captured by \komrad.
-Hence, \komrad\ requires a higher upstream temperature in order to match the low-energy cutoff in the spectrum.
+Hence, \komrad\ requires a higher upstream temperature in order to match the low-energy cutoff in the final spectrum (see equation \eqref{eq:theta_u_K} below).